fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Add volume controls on menu
-* Improve Menu layout
 * Improved graphics for pellets
-* Improved graphics for enemies
+* Make enemies face the direction they are moving
+* Add character names for computer depending on dificulty settings
 * Read animations and music in from a json file
 * Read wave/level information in from json file
 * Fix edge bug where edges are too close in from the border
 * Change style on score when player dies
+* Add Game Over screen with results
 * Add graph weighting incentives for pellets in A*
-* Need to calculate closest pellet with Wall Wrap
+* Need to calculate closest target and best path with Wall Wrap
 * Grid creation for A* is inefficient, should be updated with tail update
 * Maze creates a copy of the Grid, want to create one grid and pass it in
 * Game Options
 	* Maze - Need to determine best algorithm to use
+	* Waves/Levels
-	* Waves
+	* Dificulty level
 * Add power ups from pellets
     * Must be bitten multiple times to be eaten
     * Random direction change
-    * Multiple spawns
 	* Ability to pause movement
 	* Increase speed
 	* Slow speed
 	* Tail eating ability
+	* Infinite tail
 	* no-wrap
-		* Bounce/Change Direction/Follow Wall
 	* Loose tail
-		* Loose Point
 	* Erase ability - Need to better define this
 	* Jump ability
 	* Teleportation (Random/Directional?)
 * Improve Pause/Menu User Process/Optioning
+* Apply dark theme to menu
 * Initializations are a bit clunky and should be improved
 * Enhance description
 * Better mouse controls - The mouse is currently just a "suggestion" as to which direction to go for Nibbler